Khedivate of Egypt: End of the Khedivate

 Abbas II became very hostile to the British as his reign drew on, and, by 1911, was considered by Lord Kitchener to be a "wicked little Khedive" worthy of deposition.

 In 1914, when World War I broke out, the Ottoman Empire joined the Central Powers against Britain and France.
 Britain now removed the nominal role of Constantinople, proclaimed a Sultanate of Egypt and abolished the Khedivate on 5 November 1914.
 Abbas II, who supported the Central Powers and was in Vienna for a state visit, was deposed from the Khedivate throne in his absence by the enforcement of the British military authorities in Cairo and was banned from returning to Egypt.
 He was succeeded by his uncle Hussein Kamel, who took the title of Sultan on 19 December 1914.

 Economy

 Currency

 During the khedivate, the standard form of Egyptian currency was the Egyptian pound.
 Because of the gradual European domination of the Egyptian economy, the khedivate adopted the gold standard in 1885.

 Adoption of European-style industries

 Although the adoption of modern, Western industrial techniques was begun under Muhammad Ali in the early 19th century, the policy was continued under the khedives.

 Machines were imported into Egypt and by the abolition of the khedivate in 1914, the textile industry had become the most prominent one in the nation.

+Military

+In 1877 the Egyptian military contained: